drupol/master-thesis/src/thesis/2-reproducibility.typ

 #figure(
   shell(file: "../../../resources/sourcecode/datetime.c.log"),
   caption: [
-    An example of program that it neither reproducible at build time and run time.
+    An example of a program that is neither reproducible at build time nor at run time.
   ],
   supplement: "Terminal session",